Toyota ZR engine: 2ZR-FAE

 The Toyota 2ZR-FAE is a DOHC, 16-valve, 1798 cc engine equipped with the Valvematic system.

-This all-new engine is progressively replacing the Japan-built 1ZZ-FE (often referred to as "1ZZ-FED") and 2ZR-FE engine in most applications.
+This all-new engine is progressively replacing the Japan-built 1ZZ-FE (often incorrectly referred to as "1ZZ-FED") and 2ZR-FE engine in most applications.

 Variants of this engine produce 104–110 kW and 171–175 Nm of torque.

 Compression ratio is 10.5:1 and redline is at 6600 rpm.

 The engine consumes 5–10% less fuel than the 2ZR-FE depending on the application.

 A special version of the 2ZR-FAE was introduced by Toyota in 2016 for the Taiwanese version of the Toyota Sienta.
 Unlike the original 2ZR-FAE, this version was created by simply adding the Valvematic system to the standard 2ZR-FE engine used in the Toyota Corolla Altis sold there, resulting in total power of 140 PS at 6200 rpm and a peak torque of 17.5 kgm at 4000 rpm.